 Why Rural America?

 My husband and I were raised in rural America and are raising our children the same way.
 On our little farm, you can find all kinds of animals including cows, chickens, goats, ducks, guineas, dogs, and of course horses.
-Our children were raised on horseback, in rodeo arenas, show rings, learning to mend fences and keep the farm.
+Our children were raised on horseback, in rodeo arenas, show rings, and know the hard work involved in keeping up a farm.
 I wouldn’t have it any other way.

 They celebrate the beautiful morning sunrises and sunsets.
-The smell of freshly cut hay, the wave of their crops growing in the fields, and the call of their animals at feeding time as if it were a “Hello and Thank You.”
+The smell of freshly cut hay, seeing the wave of their crops growing in the fields as the gentle prairie wind blows, and the call of their animals at feeding time as if it were a “Hello and Thank You.”
 They choose to love, to lend a helping hand, and to be there when a baby foal is being born.

 For me, rural America is a place where I call home.
 It’s where my story began and will end.
 The country and cowboy way of life is the only way I know.
 It is woven into the foundation of this country.